-Twila Kaufman, who was hired as an assistant coach in the summer of 2004 and promoted to associate head coach in 2008, begins her 10th season as a member of Pepperdine head coach Tim Ward's staff before departing after the 2013 season to become head coach at UC Davis.
+Twila Kaufman, who was hired as an assistant coach in the summer of 2004 and promoted to associate head coach in 2008, spent 10 seasons as a member of Pepperdine head coach Tim Ward's staff before departing after the 2013 season to become head coach at UC Davis.

-Kaufman is involved in all phases of the program, including conditioning, practice planning, academic affairs and game management.
-Kaufman is also the recruiting coordinator and brought in nationally ranked freshman classes from 2005-09 according to Soccer Buzz, including a program-best #15 ranking in 2007.
+Kaufman was involved in all phases of the program, including conditioning, practice planning, academic affairs and game management.
+Kaufman was also the recruiting coordinator and brought in nationally ranked freshman classes from 2005-09 according to Soccer Buzz, including a program-best #15 ranking in 2007.

 During summer 2009, Kaufman served as head coach of the Los Angeles Legends, which competed in the USL W-League, one of the highest levels of competitive women's soccer in the U.S. and Canada.

 Kaufman also has worked as a staff coach for the Region IV ODP program and with the Camarillo Eagles Soccer Club.
 She previously had stints with the Cal South ODP system.